thrivinginacademia/grantwriting/README.md

 ***
 # Developing a plan
-If you've already done the section <h1>Construcing a flow of logic</h1>, this section will build off of that.
+If you've already done the section **Constructing a flow of logic**, this section will build off of that.
 Here is where we will fully flesh out the plan of your proposal.

 ### Introduction
-  * “This is the conceptual overview of the aim”
-  * Want to hook the reader and explain why this aim is worthwhile
+The introduction is the conceptual overview of the **aim**.
+In this section you'll want to **hook** the reader and explain why the **aim** is worthwhile.
   * Give a brief summary
-  * Justification of approach
+  * Lay out the justification of the approach
-  * Think of overall outcome in Aim
+  * Think of the overall outcome in the **aim**

-### Research Design (How you will do it)
+### Research design
-  * Arrange the Aims in a logical flow
-  * Make sure the aims (especially their outcome) aren’t dependent on other aims to be successful
-  * Experimental design vs. methodology
-  * Won’t be detailed methods of equipment and reagents
+The research design is really *"how you will do it."* You'll want to arrange the *aims* in a logical flow but make sure the aims are not dependent on each other's outcomes to be successful.
+This section is about *experimental design* more than it is about *methodology.* Don't focus on detailed  methods of equipment and reagents, but rather discuss broad techniques and how what they will produce.
+Be sure to include the following in your design, where applicable:
   * Replication
   * Randomization
   * Controls (most important)
-  * Positive vs negative
+ 	 * Positive vs. negative
   * Limitations of technology
   * Limitations of technique

-  * Look in the literature
-  * When writing your experimental design: How do you know what level of detail is appropriate (is it citable)
+When writing your experimental design: How do you know what level of detail is appropriate?
+Consider the following:
-  * Citable
+  * Is it citable
-  * Fits space
-  * Analysis framework
+  * Does it fit the space?
+  * What is the analysis framework?
-  * Critical reagents difficult to retain
+  * Are critical reagents difficult to retain?
-  * Timeline
-  * Sampling points
+  * What is the timeline of the project?
+  * What are the sampling points?

 ### Expected outcomes
   * Show you understand what type of data